Traveling With Pets: Pet Car Safety Tips

 Inspired by active dogs, Kurgo’s Auto Leash and Zip Line restrains your pup to the backseat so he doesn’t distract you while driving, but still gives him some freedom to move back and forth as well as sit and stand.
 Simply connect the zip line between any two fixed points in your vehicle and use the included leash to attach your dog’s harness to it.
 It’s the perfect balance between freedom and restraint!

-A tiny bit of separation can make you both a better pet parent and driver when it comes to your pup’s safety.
+Dog car barriers create a bit of separation can make you both a better pet parent and driver when it comes to your pup’s safety.
 Kurgo’s Backseat Barrier is versatile, simple to install and remove, and has a universal fit for most vehicles.
 It creates a strong wall between the front and rear seats of your car to keep your pup in the back, reduce driver distraction, and protect your dog from launching forward during a sudden stop.

-Designed specifically for smaller dog breeds, Kurgo’s Skybox Booster Seat gets your pup off your lap where he could interfere with your driving, and instead props him up in his own comfortable car seat where he’s just a safe reach away.
+Dog car seats are designed specifically for smaller dog breeds, Kurgo’s Skybox Booster Seat gets your pup off your lap where he could interfere with your driving, and instead props him up in his own comfortable car seat where he’s just a safe reach away.
 Small dogs can get anxious when they are not able to see outside, and this product boosts him just high enough to enjoy the view.
 This helps eliminate any distracted driving that may occur while pet parents are attempting to calm their nervous pet.
 The Skybox booster seat has a machine washable liner and reversible pads that are easy to maintain, so you can keep your car seat looking fresh and clean.

 The Importance of Pet Car Safety